|

 then switching to a black and white street scene that slowly dissolves

+into color.
 Gilda Bessé (Charlize

 Theron) is a sexually liberated woman of the ‘30s who meets Guy